iossifovlab/gpf/userdocs/administration/getting_started.rst

 The required configuration options for each pheno filter are:

 * | ``phenoFilters.<pheno_filter_id>.name`` - name to use when showing the
-   pheno filter in the Genotype Browser Table Preview.
+   pheno filter in the Genotype Browser table preview.

 * | ``phenoFilters.<pheno_filter_id>.measureType`` - the measure type of the
    pheno filter.
 One of ``continuous``, ``categorical``, ``ordinal`` or